Temporal Stream Logic: Synthesis beyond the Bools: Motivating Example

-However, assume we want to change the behavior such that the music only plays on resume when the music had been playing before leaving the app in the first place.
+However, assume we want to change the behavior so that the music only plays on resume when the music had been playing before leaving the app in the first place.
 In the manually written program, this new functionality requires an additional variable~\texttt{wasPlaying} to keep track of the music state.
-Managing the state requires multiple changes in the code as shown on the left in \figureref{fig:bigcode}.
-The required code changes include: a conditional in the \texttt{resumeApp} method, setting it appropriately in two places in \texttt{leaveApp}, and providing an initial value.
+Managing the state requires multiple changes in the code as shown on the left in \cref{fig:bigcode}.
+The required code changes include: a conditional in the \texttt{resumeApp} method, setting \texttt{wasPlaying} appropriately in two places in \texttt{leaveApp}, and providing an initial value.
 Although a small example, it demonstrates how a minor change in functionality may require wide-reaching code changes.
 In addition, this change introduces a globally scoped variable, which then might accidentally be set or read elsewhere.
 In contrast, it is a simple matter to change the TSL specification to reflect this new functionality.
 Here, we only update one part of the specification to say that if the user leaves the app and the music is playing, the music has to play again as soon as the app resumes.
-As we will see in \sectionref{sec:TSLsyntax}, $\name{ALWAYS}$ is a core \TSL operator and $\name{AS\_SOON\_AS}$ is easy to derive from the core operators.

 Synthesis allows us to specify a temporal behavior without worrying about the implementation details.
-In this small example, writing the specification in \TSL has eliminated the need of an additional state variable, similarly to a higher order \texttt{map} eliminating the need for an iteration variable.
+In this example, writing the specification in \TSL has eliminated the need of an additional state variable, similarly to a higher order \texttt{map} eliminating the need for an iteration variable.
 However, in more complex examples the benefits compound, as \TSL provides a modular interface to specify behaviors, offloading the management of multiple interconnected temporal behaviors from the user to the synthesis engine.